MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ---

-# Classify and protect a file or email by using Azure Information Protection
+# User Guide: Classify and protect a file or email by using Azure Information Protection

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1*